 In partnership with St. Jude, our XSCID gene therapy programs (MB-107 and MB-207) are being conducted under an exclusive license to develop a potentially curative treatment for XSCID, a rare genetic immune system condition in which affected patients do not live beyond infancy without treatment.
-This first-in-class ex vivo LV gene therapy is currently in two Phase 1/2 clinical trials involving two different autologous cell products: a multicenter trial of the MB-107 product in newly diagnosed infants sponsored by St. Jude and a single-center trial of the MB-207 product in previously transplanted patients sponsored by the National Institutes of Health ("NIH").
+This first-in-class ex vivo LV gene therapy has been utilized in two Phase 1/2 clinical trials involving two different autologous cell products: an ongoing multicenter trial of the MB-107 product in newly diagnosed infants sponsored by St. Jude (LVXSCID-ND) and a single-center trial of the MB-207 product in previously transplanted patients sponsored by the National Institutes of Health ("NIH") (LVXSCID-OC).